rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 Configured subscriptions allow the management of subscriptions via configuration so that a publisher can send notification messages to a receiver.

-This document specifies the ietf-yp-lite-config YANG module {{yp-lite-config-yang-module}} that defines an configuration model for configuring subscriptions.
+This document specifies the ietf-yang-push-2-config YANG module {{yang-push-2-config-yang-module}} that defines an configuration model for configuring subscriptions.
 Support for this YANG module is OPTIONAL and is advertised using the normal YANG mechanisms, e.g., {{RFC8525}}. **TODO, do we also advertise support via capabilities, i.e., [issue 16](https://github.com/rgwilton/draft-yp-observability/issues/16)**

 In addition to the common subscription parameters described in {{CommonSubscriptionParameters}}, a configured subscription also includes: